-State validation: During the state validation the recovering replica still requires f + 1 replies with the same digest.
-Even in the case when the recovering replica has no valid checkpoint, it waits for 2f + 1 replies and selects the checkpoint $ck^$ with the f + 1th highest sequence number.
+State validation: During the state validation the recovering replica still requires f+1 replies with the same digest.
+Even in the case when the recovering replica has no valid checkpoint, it waits for 2f+1 replies and selects the checkpoint $ck^$ with the $f+1^{th}$ highest sequence number.

-State transfer: The strategy described in Section IV-D1 still needs f + 1 copies of a data block and f digests.
-At most f replies, in fact, may contain invalid information, and the remaining f + 1 replies are enough to find a correct copy of the block.
+State transfer: The strategy described in Section IV-D1 still needs f+1 copies of a data block and f digests.
+At most f replies, in fact, may contain invalid information, and the remaining f+1 replies are enough to find a correct copy of the block.
 The strategy described in Section IV-D2, including the two variants, requires no additional change.

-Certificate validation: The size of Prime certificates increases from 2f + 1 to 2f + k + 1, while the transfer of missing/compromised certificates still requires f + 1 replies.
+Certificate validation: The size of Prime certificates increases from 2f + 1 to 2f + k + 1.